dagger/dagger/docs/getting-started/1200-local-dev.md

 :::tip
 Now that we are comfortable with our local CI/CD loop, let us configure a remote CI environment in the second part.
+The difference is that we will also deploy the build output to Netlify.
 Dagger makes this easy.
 :::